astropy/astropy-APEs/APE0.rst

 ^^^^^^^^^^^
 The Coordination Committee is a committee that is composed of five members (this number was decided by vote at the same time as the first Coordination Committee election).
-Unless it would be short of candidates otherwise, it should not have more than one member from any particular employer.
-The Ombudsperson (described in Section 4) and the Coordination Committee will work to maintain this composition following the processes laid out in this Charter.
+The Ombudsperson (described in
+Section 4) and the Coordination Committee will work to maintain this composition following the processes laid out in this Charter.